yesobo/NodeRESTwithExpress-SequelizeMySql/README.md

 ----------------
 TODO:
 =====
-- New branch with mongoHQ source DB.
+- New branch mongoHQdb: (current on work)

 - Api integration tests:
 	*NOT ABLE TO MAKE REQUEST.PUT AND DELETE NODE REQUESTS ON MOCHA TESTS WORKING, but they work testing them with vows, qunit and jQuery at rest_test.html
     TRY WITH Restify ref: http://tech.flurry.com/regression-testing-api-services-with-restify*